digitalgeosciences/futuregeo/README.md

-# FutureGeo – Geoscience & the SDGs
+# FutureGeo – Geoscience & the SDGs (Under review)

 An interactive single‑page application showcasing how geoscientists contribute to the UN Sustainable Development Goals, including a resource library of initiatives, data hubs, and collaborations.